English

 Accelerated Reader –

-We use Accelerated Reader in KS2.
+We use Accelerated Reader towards the end of Year 2 and in KS2.
 The children access books that are tailored to their reading level and then complete quizzes to assess their comprehension skills.

 Whole class reading –